Brand Names: Opana, Opana ER

 What is oxymorphone (Opana, Opana ER)?

-Oxymorphone is an opioid medication used to treat moderate to severe pain.
+Oxymorphone is an opioid medicine that is used to treat moderate to severe pain.

 The extended-release form of oxymorphone is for around-the-clock treatment of pain and should not be used on an as-needed basis for pain.